MicrosoftDocs/Viva/Viva/glint/start/viva-glint-learning-paths-and-modules.md

 ## Earn badges

 Viva Glint badging is an exciting opportunity for customers to share their knowledge and expertise of engagement programming with their social network.
-Through recommended learning paths and modules, you can increase your confidence and drive efficiency using self-paced learning experiences.[Read about badging here](https://go.microsoft.com/fwlink/?linkid=2260035).
+Through recommended learning paths and modules, you can increase your confidence and drive efficiency using self-paced learning experiences.
+[Read about badging here](https://go.microsoft.com/fwlink/?linkid=2260035).

 ## Courses for admins